Rahul-K-Saini/MDtoHTML--backend/README.md

 - You have installed Node.js (version 12.0 or later recommended)
 - You have a basic understanding of Markdown, HTML, and JavaScript

-## Installing Markdown to HTML Resume Converter
+## Installing Markdown to HTML Converter

-To install the Markdown to HTML Resume Converter, follow these steps:
+To install the Markdown to HTML Converter, follow these steps:

 1. Clone the repository:
 2. Navigate to the project directory: